compensation for products you purchase. Read our full Affiliate Disclosure here.

 Homeschooling is so much more than just teaching the 3 R’s…

-As most homeschoolers can attest, it's a way of life!
-Today I'll be talking less about the "how to homeschool" issue and more about the "how to keep the home running while you school" issue.
-This is especially challenging to those with little ones underfoot!
-I vividly remember the days of having both teens and toddlers around, and having to juggle between driving to activities, managing pre-schoolers, actual teaching and trying to keep up with meals and laundry!
+As most homeschoolers can attest, it’s a way of life!
+Today I’ll be talking less about the “how to homeschool” issue and more about the “how to keep the home running while you school” issue.
+This is especially challenging for those with little ones underfoot!
+I vividly remember the days of having both teens and toddlers around, and having to juggle between driving to activities, managing pre-schoolers, actual teaching, and trying to keep up with meals and laundry!

 Heck, even with no little ones to blame it on these days, life is just sometimes too busy and rushed and, well, full, to allow me to be the domestic diva I once

 was dreamed about!

 And we all know that when the home fires aren’t being attended to, our home education efforts suffer as well…

 Maybe you’re in a similar situation now?

 Here are 5 home-related areas to take control over to help you run a successful homeschool!

 Along with the tools to do so…